September 2, 2019; revised November 14, 2019; January 15, 2021; October 9, 2022

 7. “Chachakka Sutta (MN 148)” describes the arising of such vipāka viññāna: “Cakkhuñca paṭicca rūpe ca uppajjāti cakkhuviññāṇaṃ, sōtañca paṭicca sadde ca uppajjāti sotaviññāṇaṃ, ghānañca paṭicca gandhe ca uppajjāti ghānaviññāṇaṃ, jivhāñca paṭicca rase ca uppajjāti jivhāviññāṇaṃ, kāyañca paṭicca phoṭṭhabbe ca uppajjāti kāyaviññāṇaṃ, manañca paṭicca dhamme ca uppajjāti manoviññāṇaṃ.”

-- When the eyes capture an image of a tree, that image is processed by the brain and then passed along to the cakkhu pasāda rūpa that is in the mental body or manōmaya kāya.
+- When the eyes capture an image of a tree, that image is processed by the brain and then passed along to the cakkhu pasāda rūpa, which is in the mental body or manōmaya kāya.
 In the case of a human or an animal, manōmaya kāya is the same as gandhabba.

 - Vipāka viññāna do not generate strong kamma.
 For example, cakkhu viññāna means just “seeing,” sōta viññāna means only “hearing,” etc. Just because one sees or hears, one does not do any strong kamma.